christinecha/writing/you-are-not-lazy.md

 In contrast, I remember trying to learn "how to code" a few times, with zero success.
 It was always somehow boring yet impossible at the same time, and I dropped the idea of ever becoming a developer.
 Years later, I wanted to improve my skills as a designer by learning "how to change the color of a button" and, well, now I'm a software engineer.

 So far, I still *love* writing code.
 I attribute a large portion of that to how clear - and limited - my initial intent was.
 When I saw my button change color for the first time, I was absolutely thrilled.
 It wasn't a career goal, or a self-imposed obligation.
-I was - and am still! - just chasing that excitement.
+I was (and am still!) just chasing that excitement.

 When I'm feeling stuck, it's not because I'm lazy.
 It's because that excitement isn't there.
 It's because there's some sort of conflict; something isn't right.
 So let's do our programming duty and start debugging.